3 Tips for Bringing Imagination to Your Next Meeting

 While technology provides us more information and possibilities than ever before, it often forces us into a passive mode.
 We spend days in ongoing online meetings, binge-watch Netflix, and scroll endlessly through our phones.
 Sharing and consuming information is not sufficiently solving our challenges.
 We get buried in a never-ending stream of emails, text messages, document notifications, Team meetings, and Zoom huddles.
 Sometimes it just feels like technology is causing more work instead of progression!

 While technology empowers us to solve some of our challenges, it is people who are creative.
 Engagement is the key to building solutions together.
-MURAL talks a lot about the need to "make space for imagination."
-MURAL provides the platform for us and our teams to be creative and productive — no matter where we work.
+MURAL talks a lot about the need to "make space for psychological safety."
+MURAL provides the platform for us and our teams to foster psychological safety and be productive — no matter where we work.

 In this article, I'll provide three tips to use MURAL's platform to create engaging online meetings and get stuff done!

 1. Run an ice breaker to reframe the meeting

 Engagement is vital in any meeting.
 Don't just assume people care about your plans; it is essential to get them engaged.
 Icebreakers are ideal for providing fresh input and getting people involved.

 By asking people to contribute to the meeting from the start sets the stage for a creative session.
 People feel heard and become engaged.
 It brings new perspectives and exposes similarities and diversity in your teams.